 Although an object’s inherent social meaning remains wherever it is taken, its contextual meaning changes.
 These two realities jar and offend but appropriators behave as if this is no big deal.

-Simon Hanselman’s comic world is one of extreme adulthood and to exist there Meg and Mog and Owl must be different (even though they remain the same).
+Simon Hanselman’s comic world is one of extreme adulthood6 and to exist there Meg and Mog and Owl must be different (even though they remain the same).
 Meg is still a witch with a black hat but loses her determination, agency, joy and humorous stick figure appearance.
 As Megg she is instead depressed, suicidal, drug addicted and has the stacked three-dimensional body of an adult woman.
 Mogg and Owl are similarly grown-up.

 The Meg/Megg contrast is intensified by the child/adult contexts to which they correspond.
 This works to the comic's advantage.
 Megg’s defining debauchery, desperation and despair are so much worse when compared with the wonder and clean living of her namesake.
 There's also an implied distain for children’s literature that adds to Megg and Mogg's nihilistic reputation.